Carrot Ginger Miso Dressing

 Adjust flavors as necessary and salt to taste if desired.

-Feel free to start with the base ingredients (carrot, ginger, tamari, rice vinegar, and water) then continue with the other additions from there.
+Customize: Feel free to start with the base ingredients (carrot, ginger, tamari, rice vinegar, and water) then continue with the other additions from there.
 I enjoy all the extra flavors but you can cut back as desired or if you don’t have a certain ingredient.
-It's a pretty versatile & forgiving recipe, so have fun!
+It's a pretty versatile & forgiving recipe.

-Serve it on salads or as a fresh, fun veggie dip.
+Serving: Enjoy it on salads or as a fresh veggie dip.